 - Easiest and most convenient to open/close (some can even be opened remotely with a key fob)

 - Can open separately from the tailgate

-- Higher cost/barrier to entry than others
+- Higher price point than others

 - Sleek look, can arrive at your door already painted to match your truck

 - Best weather protection, as the cover overlaps the sides of the truck bed

 - Some companies have multiple hinge points and integrate with built-in toolboxes for massive utility